 ‘What is the rational status of our belief in God?’

 Take the concept of theistic faith, understood as a belief in the existence of God.
 This belief is such that it cannot be supported by any body of ordinary evidence.
 It is usually thought that a belief that lacks evidential support is irrational.
-However, religious believers do not thereby commit themselves to the view that it’s irrational to believe in God.
+However, religious believers do not usually think that it’s irrational to believe in God.
 How can they reconcile the rational status of theistic faith and its lack of evidential support?

 In the current literature, there are different attempts to reconcile these two conflicting features of theistic faith and rationality.
 All of them, however, take for granted that beliefs are irrational whenever they are not sufficiently supported by the evidence, and somewhat artificially, argue for the rationality of faith either by distorting our ordinary notion of knowledge or our ordinary notion of evidence.

 I assess whether theism can be a hinge-commitment.
 If it is, then that would open an alternative path to understanding the rational status of theistic faith.
 If the belief that God exists is a hinge-commitment, then, according to my view, that would mean that regardless of its lack of evidential support, this is not an irrational belief (nor is it a rational belief).

 "What you (believe you) care about matters for what you believe"